Our governing documents

 Employees and management should contribute to the development of the business by encouraging initiative, commitment and good performance.
 We set clear requirements, provide constructive feedback and continuous professional development.

-LKAB is certified in a number of different areas.
+LKAB is certified according to ISO standard in a number of different areas.
 You can read more about our ISO certificates below or view the certificates via the link.

 To build the best conditions for fulfilling our vision, we work in an integrated way on the issues that are important to us – making decisions in the right place at the right time.
 To achieve this, we take a risk and opportunity perspective, and work systematically with governance, planning, monitoring and evaluation to ensure that we have the capacity to move in the desired direction and achieve our set goals.